ScaleSec/terraform_aws_scp/README.md

 - `terraform apply` to apply your SCPs.

 To Remove the SCPs:
-- `terraform destroy` to destroy the deployed infrastructure.
+- `terraform destroy` to destroy the deployed policies.

 ## Inputs / Variables ###